lcouper/MosquitoThermalSelection/Sequence_Analysis/DownstreamAnalysis/README.md

-# This description pertains to all analysis of sequence data occuring after genotype matrix was generated
+# Analysis of sequence data occuring after genotype matrix was generated